Is Jaguar Health Inc. (NASDAQ:JAGX) an excellent stock to buy at the moment? - The Dwinnex

 Earnings Estimates

-The company has 2 analysts who recommend its stock at the moment.
+Its stock is currently analyzed by 2 different market analysts.
 On average, analysts expect EPS of -$0.07 for the current quarter, with a high estimate of -$0.07 and a low estimate of -$0.08, while EPS last year was -$0.27.
 The consensus estimate for the next quarter is -$0.04, with high estimates of -$0.01 and low estimates of -$0.07.

 Analysts are recommending an EPS of between -$0.52 and -$0.61 for the fiscal current year, implying an average EPS of -$0.56.
 EPS for the following year is -$0.18, with 2 analysts recommending between -$0.14 and -$0.22.